Marin County Girl Scout Day Camp

 A DAY AT CAMP

-A typical day at camp starts when the busses roll in at 9:30am and all the girls meet at the large campfire circle to sing and learn songs with the Program Aides.
+A typical day at camp starts when the busses roll in at 9:30am and all the girls meet at the large campfire circle to sing and learn songs with the Camp Arequipa Aides.
 After the morning flag ceremony, which every unit has the opportunity to lead once during the week, each unit picks up their boxes and heads to their unit.

 Once in the unit, campers do team building and bonding activities, participate in archery, swimming, outdoor cooking, nature activities, hiking, arts & crafts, lots of Girl Scout program, and, of course, making new friends throughout the day.